oubino/z_disk/README.md

 3. Modelling

+    Make folder called notebooks/ in experiment/output/ folder.

+    Copy into this folder the relevant notebooks from notebooks/ e.g. fit_first_peak.py,

+    Run the notebooks using jupyter-notebooks.

+    Note to edit the parameters (top of the notebook) and the models being run.

-    NOTE X and Y are flipped compared to work by A.C.
+    (NOTE X and Y are flipped compared to work by A.C.)